 With civilization collapsing around him as multiple states and factions within them fought for control of China, Confucius looked back to the “golden age” at the beginning of the Zhou dynasty in the 11th century BC as the model for restoring stability and culture to the country.
-Continue reading Analects Book 3 on culture: I follow the Zhou!→
+Continue reading Analects of Confucius Book 3: I follow the Zhou!→

-Book 3 of the Analects features some quite astonishing tirades from Confucius against the Three Families, the real power behind the throne of his home state of Lu, for what he saw as their shameless violations of the ancient ritual ceremonies and proprieties that he believed were essential for a civilized society.
-Continue reading Analects Book 3: Overview
+The Analects of Confucius Book 3 features some quite astonishing tirades from Confucius against the Three Families, the real power behind the throne of his home state of Lu, for what he saw as their shameless violations of the ancient ritual ceremonies and proprieties that he believed were essential for a civilized society.
+Continue reading Analects of Confucius Book 3: overview→

 Before you read a single word of the Analects, it is important to understand that the work comprises a collection of conversations and aphorisms rather than a manifesto.
 Each of its twenty books features multiple exchanges between multiple characters discussing multiple topics – much like a modern-day social media feed.
 There are no linear arguments based on carefully-marshaled facts that build up to a resounding conclusion.
 It is left to you, the reader, to pick through the various threads of the text and connect them to the others to build up your overall understanding of the teachings contained in it.
 Continue reading Analects of Confucius Book 1: Overview→

 One very good reason to study the Analects of Confucius and the Daodejing is that, for all the archaic and in the latter case mystic language they feature, these two ancient works focus on providing practical solutions to real-world problems.